Diagnosis and Treatment Plans

 Creating a treatment plan

 Within a client's Diagnosis & Treatment tab, click the Add Treatment Plan button.
 You are then presented with two treatment plan options.
-The Default option offers a standard approach to treatment plans, whereas the Simple option provides a simple text box for your to record your treatment plan.
+The Default option offers a standard approach to treatment plans, whereas the Simple option provides a simple text box for you to record your treatment plan.

 Creating a standard (Default) treatment plan